LoopKit/loopdocs/docs/loop-3/add-cgm.md

 {align="center"}

 !!! tip "Don't forget Health Permissions"
-    For those switching from Dexcom G6 to Dexcom G7, you might forget to add permission for the G7 app to write to Apple Health.
-If you want long-term history of those CGM readings to persist in Apple Health, turn on the permission for the Dexcom app.
-The Loop values are removed from Apple Health 3 hours after they are written if either the G6 or G7 Dexcom apps have write permission.
+    For those switching from *Dexcom G6* to *Dexcom G7*, you might forget to add permission for the *G7* app to write to *Apple Health*.
+If you want long-term history of those CGM readings to persist in *Apple Health*, turn on the permission for the *Dexcom* app to write glucose to *Health*.
+The Loop values are removed from *Apple Health* 3 hours after they are written if either the G6 or G7 *Dexcom* apps have write permission.

 ### Medtronic Enlite CGM